Opinion | We might be on the verge of the greatest displacement of Europeans since World War II

 Even so, announcing that we’re working toward higher admissions would at least signal to European allies that the United States will help shoulder the burden of this humanitarian tragedy.

-In the meantime, Ukrainians will probably flood neighboring countries such as Poland, particularly since the European Union recently announced that Ukrainians would not need a visa to enter the Schengen area.
+In the meantime, Ukrainians will probably flood neighboring countries such as Poland, particularly since the European Union recently announced that Ukrainians would not need a visa to enter the Schengen Area.
 And, hearteningly, there has already been a show of solidarity from Ukraine’s border states and other European countries.

 Even notoriously anti-immigrant leaders in Hungary have said they are standing by to receive Ukrainian refugees.
 Perhaps that’s because the Ukrainians are mostly White Christians, unlike the predominantly Muslim Syrian refugees in 2015.